 When a hard inquiry is reported, be aware that you may see a minor decrease in your credit score.
 This decrease will last for about a year.

-If you are in the market for a car or house and need to shop around for favorable loan terms, you should focus on keeping your inquiries within a 30-day time-frame.
-All inquiries during this time-frame will count as one, having minimal impact on your score.
+If you are in the market for a car or house and need to shop around for favorable loan terms, you should focus on keeping your inquiries within a 30-day time frame.
+All inquiries during this time frame will count as one, having a minimal impact on your score.

 You may see a 1 to 5-point reduction in your score.
 However, continuing to pay on time and maintaining your good credit will result in a bad credit score increasing into the ‘good’ territory over time.